Norman Corwin: Radio career

 In 1942, Corwin and Edward R. Murrow combined to produce An American in England on CBS radio.
 Corwin intentionally avoided interviewing government officials, choosing instead to focus on everyday people and how they were affected by the war.
 He made weekly reports from England via shortwave August 3 – September 7, then did four more episodes December 1–22 after he had returned to New York City.

 Corwin's most famous work is On a Note of Triumph, a celebration of the Allied victory in Europe, first broadcast on VE Day, May 8, 1945.
 Not knowing where he would be when the end came, broadcast historian Erik Barnouw wrote, Corwin had performers ready in both New York City and Los Angeles.
 The program went on (from the Los Angeles studios of CBS Radio Station KNX), with Martin Gabel as host/narrator and with William L. Shirer (via cable from New York) re-creating his role as reporter in the Compiègne forest covering the French surrender to Germany.
+This critically acclaimed broadcast earned him a Distinguished Achievement Award from Radio Life magazine.
 Corwin wrote a similar program for CBS, Fourteen August, which was broadcast on V-J Day.
-This critically acclaimed broadcast earned him a Distinguished Achievement Award from Radio Life magazine.

 Corwin was also the first winner of the One World Award established by the Common Council for American Unity along with the (Wendell) Willkie Memorial of Freedom House.
 The award's winner was given an around the world trip.
 He won the award for his contributions in the field of mass communication to the concept of the world becoming more unified.
 In June 1946, he set out from New York for a 4-month journey.
 He interviewed both world leaders and ordinary citizens, accompanied by a CBS recording engineer with 225 pounds of magnetic wire recording equipment.
 His 100 hours of recorded interviews was transcribed and took up 3700 pages.
 The CBS network then molded his work into a 13-part documentary that was aired in the Winter and Spring of 1947.
 Programs featured Great Britain, Western Europe, Sweden and Poland, Russia, Czechoslovakia, Italy, Egypt and India, Shanghai and Cities of the Far East, The Philippines, Australia, and New Zealand.